FuntamendalsRedwan/FinalHW-E2/README.md

 # FinalHW-E2
-Excersise 2 for the cumulative HW
+Excercise 2 for the Cumulative Final HW

+Here is the page: https://funtamendalsredwan.github.io/FinalHW-E2/